Nevada School Choice Roadmap

 Traditional Public Schools

 First off, you can choose traditional public schools, the most common school choice.
+In fact, 63.6% of all of K-12 students in Nevada attend a traditional public school.
 These schools are operated by school districts, free to attend, open to all students, and funded by federal, state, and local government.
-Did you know that Nevada spends an average of $9,814 per public school student each year?
+Did you know that Nevada spends an average of $10,450 per public school student each year?

 For an example of the transfer process and timeline in Nevada, check out Clark County School District’s change of school assignment application.
 Open enrollment is an important form of public school choice, widening parents’ options and ensuring that their zip code isn’t the sole determiner of their education.